Bobbie Horowitz Producer

 Call 212-757-0788 after 4PM to Reserve Your Seat

 Three Great Performers were honored.
 Each has been able to overcome physical hardships and succeed brilliantly!

-I won the MAC Award for Best MC!
+I also won this Award in 2016!
 That makes it 2 years in a row!

 The March “It’s Just a Number!”

 Was a GREAT success and commanded a full house.